nishizumi-maho/Nishizumi-Profiles/README.md

 ## Basic daily usage

-- Launch Nishizumi_Profiles before or while using iRacing.
+- Launch Nishizumi_Profiles before or while using iRacing (start with your system is best!)
 - Select renderer/grouping at top.
 - The app monitors sim sessions and updates/applies profiles when needed.
 - Use **Refresh list** to see latest saved combos.